CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Virtualization-Integrations/OVSDB-Server-High-Availability.md

 database: hardware_vtep
 ```

-To check that the active OVSDB server is connected to the NSX controller, run the `ovsdb-client dump Manager` command:
+To check that the active OVSDB server connects to the NSX controller, run the `ovsdb-client dump Manager` command:

 ```
 cumulus@switch:~$ sudo ovsdb-client dump Manager